IHGCU/CapstoneProject/README.md

 12. System Administration Guide for Distal Radius Fracture Classifier.docx - The system administration guid for the classifier
 13. DSC590_0500WellsFinalPresentation.mp4 - Video recording of presentation of the final project
 14. DSC590_0500WellsDemonstration.mp4 - Video demonstration of the classifier
-15. CapstoneProjectFinalReport.docx - Final Report.
+15. CapstoneProjectFinalReport.pdf - Final Report.
 Includes all milestones and conclusion